oncodash/ontoweaver/docs/sections/intro_SKG.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A *knowledge* graph (KG) is a graph that carries data on its nodes and edges.
-For instance, nodes and labels can carry a "label" that represent their *type*, or really any data property that means something.
+For instance, nodes and labels can carry a "label" that represents their *type*, or any data property that means something.

-Below is our graph of diseases and drugs, which show the *type* of its nodes and edges, along with the IDs of its nodes.
+Below is our graph of diseases and drugs, which shows the *type* of its nodes and edges, along with the IDs of its nodes.
 Note that any kind of property can be attached to a knowledge graph element, like the "form" one, attached here to the drug nodes: